sandhawke/crosscloud/overview.md

       pressure toward reliability.

-  - **Customizability.** Also known as "hackability" or "modability", then ability of a system to be tinkered with and modified to suit particular needs is important to adoption and user satisfaction.
-Centralized systems generally lack this, because
+  - **Customizability.** Also known as "hackability" or "modability", the ability of a system to be tinkered with and modified to suit particular needs is important to adoption and user satisfaction.
-      @@@ ... what about distributing mods?
+      Centralized systems have a much harder time supporting this.

   - **Cost Savings.** Because the barriers to entry for competitors are much lower, prices are likely to be lower.